tsvb/Project_Paging_Doctor_Document/monday_template/README.md

 # Monday.com SQL Migration Template

 This folder contains resources to set up a SQL migration project in Monday.com without using the API.
 Use the provided CSV file for bulk task import and the PowerShell script to generate additional tasks if required.
+The script now models a side-by-side migration where databases are detached, LUNs moved, servers renamed and re-IP'd, and databases reattached.

 ## Files